markgw/uh-nlp2021/docs/week6/index.md

-# Day 6: NLG and Dialogue
+# Week 6: NLG and Dialogue

+**NB: This is an old assignment.
+It hasn't yet been updated for this year's course!**

 Carry out all the exercises below and submit your answers on Moodle.
 Also submit a single Python file containing your full implementation.